EpistasisLab/Aliro/docs/guides/developerGuide.md

 build the production images and generate the user production .zip by running `bash release/generate_production_release.sh`.
 This will:

-    - Create local lab, machine, and dbmongo production docker images with the tag defined in the .env file
+    - Create lab, machine, and dbmongo production docker images with the tag defined in the .env file
     - Create the production .zip named `target/production/Aliro-${VERSION}.zip`
+    - Build multi-architecture (amd64, arm64) docker images using `buildx bake` and push the images to docker hub.

     ```bash
     git checkout production
     bash release/generate_production_release.sh
     ```

-4. **Push docker images to DockerHub and tag the production git branch by running `deploy_production_release.sh`.**  While in the produciton branch, run `bash release/deploy_production_release.sh`.
+4. **Check that the docker images were pushed to DockerHub and tag the production git branch by running `deploy_production_release.sh`.**  While in the produciton branch, run `bash release/deploy_production_release.sh`.
 This will:

-    - Push the production lab, machine and dbmongo production docker images to dockerHub
+    - Check that the production lab, machine and dbmongo production docker images exist in dockerHub
     - Tag the production git branch with the version defined in `.env`

     ```bash